 Also copy /usr/local/bin/DMRGateway to /usr/local/bin/DMRGateway.old and compile and copy Phil’s DMRGateway file to /usr/local/bin/DMRGateway.3rd, which can be copied to /usr/local/bin/DMRGateway when switching between versions.

-Bash script to change to Phil’s version, file gw4 (chmod +x), and if on original Pi-Star uncomment the mount lines for switching between read only and read write (not needed with WPSD):
+Bash script to change to Phil’s version, file gw3 (chmod +x), and if on original Pi-Star uncomment the mount lines for switching between read only and read write (not needed with WPSD or if you disabled this functionality in Pi-Star):

 #!/bin/bash